nsbawden/TouchCursor/README.md

 #### Files

 I leave it to you to minify the plugin file as you require.
-It simplifies my maintenance of this plugin.
+It simplifies my maintenance of this FREE plugin.
 A great online minifier can be found at http://jscompress.com/